Shifting sustainability from catchy motto to mainstream business model.

 How can farmer voices and candid conversations turn into actions that can help bulletproof supply chains?

 For several years, our discussions revolved around formulating strategies and setting targets.
-However, the recent discourse has shifted towards a more critical examination of the various targets established—be it packaging targets, achieving Net Zero emissions by 2030, or any other ambitious goals set leading up to 2050.
+However, the recent discourse has shifted toward a more critical examination of the various targets established—be it packaging targets, achieving Net Zero emissions by 2030, or any other ambitious goals set leading up to 2050.
 The pressing concern now is how we can effectively scale up our existing programs beyond their pilot phases to ensure tangible results and progress, rather than merely discussing theoretical concepts.

 What factors are most impacting the future of food and beverage today?